From The Deuce

 - Film Editing by Vincenzo Tomassi

 If you really love movies, you feel the need to explore everything cinema has to offer.
 As a kid, I never really got to see much international cinema other than Kung Fu films.
 Later on in my teens when I began to look at cinema from other countries, I found I really had a unique love for Italian genre films.
-It probably began with seeing Sergio Leone's classic Spaghetti Westerns, The Good The Bad and The Ugly (1966) and Once Upon A Time In The West (1968).
+It probably began with seeing Sergio Leone's classic Spaghetti Westerns like The Good The Bad and The Ugly (1966) and Once Upon A Time In The West (1968).
 What I didn't know back then was that there was a whole world of even more Italian genre cinema made in the 60s through to the early 80s just waiting for me to discover.

 The Italian genre directors were all friends or co-workers in one way or another.
 Most had worked on projects together then went off to make their own films.
 What resulted was a fresh, exciting time in Italian cinema.
 The Italians were doing in the 70s what the French had done in the 60s, they took popular genres/stories we had seen before from Hollywood and put their own Italian spice on them.
 The most popular films were the pepla (Sword and Sandal movies), Spy films, Gialli (thrillers), Polizioteschi (crime), War films, Spaghetti Westerns, Sci Fi films and later on the Zombie and Cannibal films.
 A lot of filmgoers still look at 70s Italian genre cinema as cheap and schlocky but I really feel that these directors were some of the most brilliant of their time.
 They were daring, inventive and highly influential.